BCStudentSoftwareDevTeam/Chemical-Inventory/README.md

 To build this application you must...
 1. Run the setup file with the command source setup.sh

-2. Populate the database with generic values python reset-db.py
+2. Populate the database with test values or a production backup database/reset-database.sh [test|from-backup]

 3. Add your current machine user id to admin in config/role.yaml

-4. Start Appache server to serve application python run.py
+4. Start Appache server to serve application flask run

-5. Open 0.0.0.0:8000 in your browser
+5. Open 127.0.0.1:8080 in your browser (or whatever IP flask gives you)

 # Relevant Documentation